dorkamotorka/ebpf-labs/labs/beginner-course/inspecting-ebpf-using-bpftool-43dfa319/index.md

 sudo bpftool prog trace
 ```

-There’s **NO** `--prog` or `--id` flag in `bpftool prog trace` to only show logs from one particular eBPF program.
+There’s **NO** option in `bpftool prog trace` to only show logs from one particular eBPF program.
 So, whichever program calls `bpf_printk()`, the logs are all combined and interleaved in the output of this command.

 Anyways, `bpf_printk()` should only be utilized during the development.
-Not only high-frequency events can overwhelm the trace buffer and the output of the mentioned commands is corrupted, but also they can cause significant performance overhead on your eBPF application.
+Not only high-frequency events can overwhelm the logs/trace buffer and the output of the mentioned commands is corrupted, but also they can cause significant performance overhead on your eBPF application.

 #### Generating the `vmlinux.h` File